Updated: Oct 26, 2022

 It’s easy to sit and be quiet, and watch as poor leadership hurts other people and puts roadblocks in their way.
 True strength is found in using your voice and your agency to make the world a better place.

 Actually listen to the voice within.

-The world needs you to speak up, to say when things aren’t right, to use your brain and never become a mindless follower manipulative leaders want you to become.
+The world needs you to speak up, to say when things aren’t right, to use your brain, and never become the mindless follower manipulative leaders want you to become.

 Find an outlet for your voice to be heard—a blog or platform—and USE IT.

 I hope you know struggle and defeat.
 I hope you know what it means to fail and land on your ass in a pile of horse manure.
 I hope you know what it’s like to get the wind knocked out of you, because it’s there that you learn what you have more strength inside you than you ever knew.

 People who have never risked everything, those that never truly know loss or defeat, know nothing about strength—no matter how many steroids they’ve taken.

 When life beats you down, find that fire within you to get back up and fight for the life you want.
 Moving forward on your worst day—when everything inside you is screaming to give up—is the very definition of true strength.

 If you know that battle like I have, you are the strongest person you know.
 Use that strength and explode into the best version of yourself.
 You can do this my friend, you are stronger than anyone gives you credit for.

 In a few hours I’ll be walking through the front door of our Crossfit box (it means gym) giving out hugs and high fives.
 I’ll chug some strawberry lemonade pre-workout loaded with caffeine for optimal physical performance.